Chiku91/Intel-Unnati-Project-Submission/README.md

 https://github.com/Chiku91/Personal-AI-Coach

-**🚀 ElevateU – AI-Powered Career Coach**

-ElevateU is a smart career coaching app built with Streamlit and OpenAI GPT-4 to help students and professionals boost their careers with AI-driven insights.

 🔑 Key Features:

 -> **Resume Matcher** – Upload your resume and match it to job descriptions with a detailed gap analysis.